tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-ai-chat-interfaces-are-the-new-user-interface-for-docs.md

 What’s cool is that ChatGPT maintained the conversation thread, so it remembered my previous questions and could build on responses.
 For example, if something didn’t work, I told it and the AI explained why my approach might not work, either providing an alternative or listing steps to troubleshoot.
 Sometimes I needed to adjust the code it gave me (like a regex pattern or some syntax fix for variable substitution) and it did.
 In sum, you aren’t just limited to a single response with AI chat but can talk to it continuously, as with a human.
 It was a conversation thread, not a single response.

-It took me an afternoon, and another day, but I finished the shell script (it’s about 75 lines long).
-I learned exactly the principles and syntax I needed to complete the task.
-Before I started writing this shell script, I tried reading a general user guide on shell scripting.
+Through chat, I learned exactly the principles and syntax I needed to complete the task.
+Before I started writing the shell script, I tried reading a general user guide on shell scripting.
 However, even after 20 pages of reading, I learned nothing about how to code the scenarios I needed.

 My experience writing this shell script led me to consider two ideas: